How do I access my applicant status page?

 No, students on the wait list are not ranked.
 We will reconsider all of the wait listed students again in May, when we know how many students remain on the wait list and how many we can admit.

 How many people are on the wait list?

-About 8% of our total of over 10,000 applicants have been offered a position on the wait list.
-Not all of those students will choose to remain on the wait list.
+Last year, about 8% of our active regular decision applicants were offered a position on the wait list.
+Not all of those students chose to remain on the wait list.

 How many people will you admit from the wait list this year?

-After the reply date of May 1, we began to offer admission to a very small number of students on the wait list who had submitted the Wait List Offer Response form.
-When we reach our target number of 410 students in the Class of 2022, we will notify the remaining students on the wait list that our class is full.
+Last year, after the reply date of May 1, we began to offer admission to a very small number of students on the wait list who have submitted the Wait List Offer Response form.
+While we do not yet know how many students we may admit from the wait list this year, when we reach our target number of 415 students in the Class of 2023, we will notify the remaining students on the wait list that our class is full.

 Who do you admit from the wait list?
 How can I increase my chances of admission?